codingJea/quote-generator/README.md

 ## Features

-- Asynchronous fetch: Quotes are fetched from a REST API asynchronously, providing a seamless user experience without page refreshes.
+- Asynchronous fetch: Quotes are fetched from a REST API asynchronously, providing a seamless user experience.
-- Mobile-responsive design: The website is optimized for mobile devices, ensuring a consistent look and feel across different screen sizes.
+- Mobile-responsive design: The website is optimized for mobile devices, ensuring a consistent layout on different screen sizes.
+- Quote posting to Twitter: Users can share their favorite quotes on Twitter with a single click.
 - Random quote generation: Each time the user clicks a "Generate Quote" button, a new random quote is fetched and displayed.

 ## Getting Started